Manoj2087/guardduty-automated-event-response/README.md

 2. Delete the **Automatic Event Response Solution cloudformation** stack.
 3. Delete the **Amazon Guardduty Tester environement** stack.
 4. [Suspend or Disable GuardDuty](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_suspend-disable.html)

+## Attribution
+The original solution using Amazon GuardDuty, Amazon CloudWatch Events, AWS Lambda and Amazon SNS was developed by @phillisf.
+Lambda code was written using Python 3.6  The code was improved and further developed by @Manoj2087, who also created the YAML template to deploy the solution using CloudFormation.

 ## License